wojteksurowka/erlguten/readme.md

 or  books.
 In  ErlGuten  layout,   content,  and  document management  are  considered separate  issues.
-Layout is  template based -  Content is  assumed to  be stored as  a large  number of documents in  a file  system or data  base, document  management is considered  as  a mapping  operation  which  takes  documents in  the content  data base  and  maps  them onto  templates  to produce  hight quality output.

-This  is normal text,  set 30  picas wide  in 12/14  Times Roman.
+Layout is  template based -  Content is  assumed to  be stored as  a large  number of documents in  a file  system or data  base, documoveAndShow This  is normal text,  set 30  picas wide  in 12/14  Times Roman.
 Many   different   typefaces  can   be   used   within  a   paragraph.
 Emphasized text is set in Times-Italic.
 Hyphenation uses the